 (a) The extra width required for disabled parking may be used as part of a common walkway.

-(b) Parking spaces for the disabled shall be directly accessible to the facility without requiring the disabled to go behind parked cars or cross vehicle traffic lanes.
+(b) Parking spaces for disabled persons shall be directly accessible to the facility without requiring the disabled person to;

 All large multi-level assisted living facilities shall have an elevator which serves all levels.
 At least one elevator serving all levels shall accommodate a gurney with attendant and have minimum inside cab dimensions of 5'8" wide by 8'5" deep and a minimum clear door width of 3'8".